JetBrains/marketplace-docs/topics/paid-plugins-general-info/licensing-schemes.md

 * Yearly/monthly subscription without a fallback license (can use the product only when there is an active subscription.)

-[//]: # (TODO ADD BLOG POST LINK)
-JetBrains has switched to subscription model a few years back, please refer to [this blog post]() for more information why we have switched to the subscription model.
+JetBrains has switched to subscription model a few years back, please refer to [this blog post](https://blog.jetbrains.com/blog/2015/09/18/final-update-on-the-jetbrains-toolbox-announcement/) for more information why we have switched to the subscription model.

 The following scheme is not yet implemented: